Principal Director & Chief

 The doctor may also advise the patient to stop taking any medications such as Aspirin, Coumadin, Vitamin E, fish oil 4 to 5 days before surgery as these medications can make the blood thin.

-Coronary Artery Bypass Surgery, also called Coronary Artery Bypass Grafting (CABG), is recommended in case of multiple blockages.
+Heart Bypass Surgery, also called Coronary Artery Bypass Grafting (CABG), is recommended in case of multiple blockages.

-If your Coronary Artery Bypass Surgery is not in emergency conditions, then your doctor will first admit you to the hospital and then perform the surgery under the influence of anaesthesia.
+If your Coronary Artery Bypass Surgery is not in emergency condition, then your doctor will first admit you to the hospital and then perform the surgery under the influence of anaesthesia.
 The whole procedure generally takes somewhere between three to six hours.

 For general anaesthesia, the surgeon inserts a breathing tube through the mouth.
 It is then attached to a ventilator, which aids the patient in breathing during and immediately after the surgery.